MinionAttack/CheckEpisodeOrMovieBot/README.md

  - **Start**: Use this command to display the welcome message.
  - **Status**: Use this command to find out if the bot is working.
 If you do not get a response from this command, the bot is not working.
  - **Options**: Use this command to view help text with information for all available commands.
- - **Find**: Use this command to search for available torrents on an episode of a TV show.
+ - **Series**: Use this command to search for available torrents on an episode of a series.
 There are two syntaxes, one short and one long:
-	 - **Long syntax**: `/find -tv_show name -season number -episode number -quality number`
+	 - **Long syntax**: `/series -name name -season number -episode number -quality number`
-	 - **Short syntax**: `/find -ts name -s number -e number -q number`
+	 - **Short syntax**: `/series -n name -s number -e number -q number`
 	 - **Considerations to take into account**:
-		 - The name of the TV show must be spelled the same way it is displayed on **IMDb**.
+		 - The name of the series must be spelled the same way it is displayed on **IMDb**.
 		 - The available qualities are: 480 (SD), 720 (HD), 1080 (FHD) and 2160 (UHD).
 		 - The number specified for the quality must not include the scan type.
 If you want HD content write 720 but not 720i or 720p, the same for SD (480) content, Full HD (1080) content and Ultra HD (2160) content. **Do not include the letter**.
 		 - The details displayed in each torrent may vary depending on the name of the video file.
-For the same episode of a TV show, the details may not match because the files do not have the same structure or not all the details have been included in the file name.
+For the same episode of a series, the details may not match because the files do not have the same structure or not all the details have been included in the file name.

 I may add new options in the future as new ideas come to mind or add more Torrents providers.